apaeffgen/PanConvert/docs/User_Guide/Basic_Usage.md

 # Basic Usage

+## Errors and Information
+* All Errors are written to a log window
+* A Counter of messages can be read in the main gui.
+If no error, occurred, there is no message
+* If you hide the log completely and nothing goes wrong, you don`t need the log viewer
+* If you are in batch-mode, a list of all the converted files is written to the log viewer
+* Look at the log viewer, if something unexpected had happend.
+If you need more information, go to the Discussion Forum on Sourceforge

 ## The preconfigured conversion sets

 * These are the preconfigured standard converters.
 All documents are Standalone-Versions of the document.````